mobileben/cpprestsdk-wiki/How-to-build-for-Mac-OS-X.md

 make -j 4
 ```

-You can build the Debug version by replacing every instance of Debug with Release in the previous directions.
+You can build the Release version by replacing every instance of Debug with Release in the previous directions.

+**XVELA NOTES:**
+This fork fixes five compile errors in the original source code when you perform the `make -j 4` step.
+These all are due to calls to `std::move`.
+Commenting out the move call seems to solve the problem.

 6\.
 After building you can run the tests by launching the <span class="codeInline">test_runner</span> executable: